cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ## Component testing troubleshooting tips

-- Testing `IS_BROWSER` - This constant is used a lot in Fresh app code, but testing it can be problematic.
+* Manipulating `IS_BROWSER` - This constant is used a lot in Fresh app code, but testing it can be problematic.
 In order to set `IS_BROWSER` to false, you need to set the `document` object to `undefined`.
 Doing that will cause a `fresh-testing-library` test to fail because the `jsdom` library cannot function without a valid `document` object.
-Therefore, testing code that uses `IS_BROWSER` cannot be done with `fresh-testing library.`
+Therefore, testing code that uses `IS_BROWSER` cannot be done with `fresh-testing library`.
-- There are `debug` functions for printing out the DOM returned from calling `render` or any of the finder functions.
+* `debug` functions - used for printing out the DOM returned from calling `render` or any of the finder functions.
 The former prints out the complete DOM that was rendered and the latter prints out the returned DOM from a finder function call.
 Here's how to use them: